caseyhadden/caseyhadden.github.io/source/eternal/index.markdown

 <input type="button" value="Sort" onclick="sort()"></input>

-<strong>This tool now uses the latest TDC tier list for Homecoming.</strong>
+<strong>This tool currently uses Sunyveil's draft tier list values for Dark Frontier cards.
+Because
+older TDC tier lists contribute values for cards not in Dark Frontier, reasoning about values could be somewhat inconsistent and that should be taken into account as you evaluate your pool.

+This tool will be updated to use the TDC tier list if and when it becomes available.</strong>

 <textarea cols="60" rows="20" id="pool"></textarea>